ptarmiganlabs/butler/README.md

 This tool/micro service is one of several tools in the wider [Butler family of tools](https://github.com/ptarmiganlabs) for enhancing Qlik Sense with new capabilities.

+As of version 2.1.2, this repository includes files and instructions for running Butler in a Docker container.
+This makes is vastly easier to install, run and upgrade Butler when new versions become available.
+It also means you don't have to install any new, native software on your servers (assuming you already have a Docker runtime environment somewhere).

 ## Version history

 Available in the [changelog file](changelog.md).